Latest daily number of Isle of Wight positive Covid-19 tests and deaths

-The latest R number for the South East remains at 0.6 to 0.8.
+The latest R number for the South East has risen to 0.7 to 0.9.

 Last two weeks and two months